tc39/notes/meetings/2016-05/may-24.md

 DE: We heard last tinme that tail calls are hard to implement from SG and Eric, this would be good to recap.
 (Cross-realm)
 SYG: we reached consensus on this

-MS: A cross realm growth for the stack is fine.
+MLS: A cross realm growth for the stack is fine.

 YK: I assume it is not the case you can observe something from the same realm.